CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 Revide file `/home/czertainly/.ssh/authorized_keys` and delete any key you don't know.

 Postgres database is listening on the public interface.
-This is needed for Kubernetes to work.
+This is needed for Kubernetes PODS to reach the database.
 You might want to protect it with a firewall.